 (a) For the purposes of these Administrative Instructions:

-(i) “Regulations” means the Common Regulations under the Hague Agreement Concerning the International Registration of Industrial Designs;
+(i) “Regulations” means the Regulations under the Geneva Act (1999) of the Hague Agreement Concerning the International Registration of Industrial Designs;

 (ii) “Rule” means a Rule of the Regulations.

 (b) An expression which is used in these Administrative Instructions and is referred to in Rule 1 has the same meaning as in the Regulations.